ak--47/mpEZTrack/README.md

 ```

 ## options 🎛 <div  id="options"></div>
-the API of `mpEZTrack` uses [query string parameters](https://en.wikipedia.org/wiki/Query_string) to deliver different "implementation" templates based on your given configuration.
+the API of `mpEZTrack` uses [query string parameters](https://en.wikipedia.org/wiki/Query_string) to deliver different implementation templates based on your given configuration.

 the general format of query parameters is:
 ```